NikhilVerma09/prescripto-full-stack/README.md

 ### Main Application (Patient Portal URL):

-[Click Here to View the Live Frontend] (e.g., https://prescripto-full-stack-frontend-0d78.onrender.com)
+<a href="https://prescripto-full-stack-frontend-0d78.onrender.com/" title="Click Here to View the Live Frontend">Click Here to View the Live Frontend</a>

 ### Admin/Doctor Portal URL:

-[Click Here to View the Admin Panel] (e.g., https://prescripto-full-stack-admin-94ii.onrender.com)
+<a href="https://prescripto-full-stack-admin-94ii.onrender.com/" title="Click Here to View the Admin Panel">Click Here to View the Admin Panel</a>

 ## ✨ Key Features